-The Board Charter requires an independent Non-Executive Director to hold the position of Chairperson, unless the Board otherwise resolves.
+The Board Charter requires an independent Non-Executive Director to hold the position of Board Chair, unless the Board otherwise resolves.

-The Chairman Mark Chellew is an independent Non-Executive Director.
-His responsibilities as Chairman are set out in the Board Charter.
+For FY23, the Board Chair Mark Chellew was an independent Non-Executive Director.
+His responsibilities as Chair are set out in the Board Charter.
+Mark Chellew retired as Board Chair on 20 September 2023.
+Philippe Etienne was appointed the Board Chair from that date.

-The roles of the Chairman and CEO are not exercised by the same person.
+The roles of the Board Chair and CEO are not exercised by the same person.